-The two parts of the meeting are arranged as follows:
+The two parts of the meeting were arranged as follows:

-- Day 1: October 27th (Wednesday at 1600-1900 UTC) there will be the ArcRCC-N Regional Overview Briefings featuring the extremes seen this past Arctic Summer 2021 along with the outlook for Winter 2021-2022 for 8 regions in the Arctic; and,
+- Day 1: October 27th (Wednesday at 1600-1900 UTC) there were the ArcRCC-N Regional Overview Briefings featuring the extremes seen this past Arctic Summer 2021 along with the outlook for Winter 2021-2022 for 8 regions in the Arctic; and,

-- Day 2: October 28th (Thursday at 1600-1900 UTC) there will be In-Depth Presentations, that examine the normals and extremes of Summer 2021 , and an in depth look at the models used and the outlook skill.
+- Day 2: October 28th (Thursday at 1600-1900 UTC) there were In-Depth Presentations, that examine the normals and extremes of Summer 2021 , and an in depth look at the models used and the outlook skill.

 Presentations October 27